-- 1. become a student member of the RNABC. - 2. describe the role of nursing in the current health care system from a historical perspective. - 3. analyze the impact of the philosophical basis of the BCIT Nursing Program on nursing practice. - 4. discuss the interrelationships of the BCIT Nursing model and their impact on the role of the nurse in practice partnerships. - 5. appreciate the role of caring in nursing and its contribution to the health of people. - 6. discuss the personal, empirical, ethical, socio-political, and aesthetic ways of knowing in nursing and their contribution to nursing practice. - 7. explain the concept of research-based practice and its relevance for nursing practice and health care. - 8. explain the nurse's role re advocacy, health promotion, primary health care, and referral. - 9. describe the legal boundaries of nursing practice, including obligations of the professional association re public safety and obligations of professional nurses re standards. - 10. investigate current professional issues. - 11. discuss concepts of leadership/followership. - 12. identify assumptions and alternate perspectives when discussing course concepts. - 13. initiate a professional portfolio.
+- 1. become a student member of the CRNBC. - 2. describe the role of nursing in the current health care system from a historical perspective. - 3. analyze the impact of the philosophical basis of the BCIT Nursing program on nursing practice. - 4. discuss the interrelationships of the BCIT Nursing model and their impact on the role of the nurse in practice partnerships. - 5. appreciate the role of caring in nursing and its contribution to the health of people. - 6. discuss the personal, empirical, ethical, sociopolitical, and aesthetic ways of knowing in nursing and their contribution to nursing practice. - 7. explain the concept of research-based practice and its relevance for nursing practice and health care. - 8. explain the nurse's role re advocacy, health promotion, primary health care, and referral. - 9. describe the legal boundaries of nursing practice, including obligations of the professional association re public safety and obligations of professional nurses re standards. - 10. investigate current professional issues. - 11. discuss concepts of leadership/followership. - 12. identify assumptions and alternate perspectives when discussing course concepts. - 13. initiate a professional portfolio.

-Learning Processes Relevant to this Content
+■ Learning Processes Relevant to this Content

 - Professionalism: Students discuss various aspects of professional practice so that they develop an understanding of the professional nursing role.
 This includes understanding the purpose and roles of the professional association.
 They attend a Professional Practice meeting to identify current professional issues.
 Ethical principles are discussed and students recognize the various contexts in which people live. - Communication: Students thoughtfully discuss verbally and in writing.
 They learn to be clear and concise in their arguments and to use relevant research and literature to support their views.
 An introduction to APA style and academic use of APA is included.
-They critically read and compose an essay, critical analyses, and summaries.
+They critically read and compose critical analyses and summaries.
 Students dialogue with colleagues and teachers in the process of learning. - Systematic Inquiry: The ways of knowing including the empirical are discussed.
 Students start to critically review literature and research.
 They are encouraged to identify assumptions, suggest alternatives and consequences, and be clear on the context of issues.
 They are encouraged to provide evidence for their views.
 An introduction to databases (CD ROM and Web-based) and computer software is included in the course.
 Students are expected to access Internet sites for projects.

-Learning Processes Relevant to this Content (cont'd.)
+■ Learning Processes Relevant to this Content (cont'd.)

 - Professional Growth: Students take responsibility for their learning and for preparing material that is accurate and relevant.
 Individual learning styles are discussed.
 They work in groups so they are responsible for sharing their thoughts clearly in class.
-They are responsible and accountable for their actions. - Creative Leadership: Students discuss concepts of leadership.
+They are responsible and accountable for their actions.
+They initiate a professional practice portfolio that will evolve over time. - Creative Leadership: Students discuss concepts of leadership.
 Issues in decision making, priority setting, and leadership/followership styles are discussed using case studies.
 Students are encouraged to identify their strengths and consider ways to develop them.
 They discuss the concept of power and influence as they relate to nursing situations.
 They describe the continuum of care and understand the various components of the health care system.
 Students become oriented to word processing and databases.
 They access Internet sites for research.

-Verification
+- V۸ rific -4:- ve TITIC auc ) i i

 I verify that the content of this course outline is current.

+Constance advistor December 12, 2005

-L (Johnston Authoring Instructor
+Authoring Instructor Date'

 I verify that this course outline has been reviewed.

+Sain Verner ALCUST 14, 2005.

-Program Head/Chief Instructor
+Program Head/Chief Instructor Date

 I verify that this course outline complies with BCIT policy.

+Theemen July 4/05

-Dean/Associate Dean
+Dean/Associate Dean Date

-ALLANST 2005 Date